Nickel and Dimed

 Nickel and Dimed: On (Not) Getting By in America is a book written by Barbara Ehrenreich.
 Written from her perspective as an undercover journalist, it sets out to investigate the impact of the 1996 welfare reform act on the working poor in the United States.

 The events related in the book took place between spring 1998 and summer 2000.
 The book was first published in 2001 by Metropolitan Books.
 It was expanded from an article she wrote from a January 1999 issue of Harper's Magazine.
-Ehrenreich later wrote a companion book, Bait and Switch (published September 2005), about her attempt to find a white-collar job.
+Ehrenreich later wrote a companion book, Bait and Switch, published September 2005, about her attempt to find a white-collar job.

 In 2019, the book was ranked 13th on The Guardians list of the 100 best books of the 21st century.
-In 2024, it was ranked 57th on the New York Times list of the 100 best books of the 21st century.
+In 2024, it was ranked 57th on The New York Timess list of the 100 best books of the 21st century.

 Social and economic issues

-Ehrenreich investigates many of the difficulties low wage workers face, including the hidden costs involved in such necessities as shelter (the poor often have to spend much more on daily hotel costs than they would pay to rent an apartment if they could afford the security deposit and first-and-last month fees) and food (e.g., the poor have to buy food that is both more expensive and less healthy than they would if they had access to refrigeration and appliances needed to cook).
+Ehrenreich investigates many of the difficulties low wage workers face, including the hidden costs involved in such necessities as shelter (the poor often have to spend much more on daily hotel costs than they would pay to rent an apartment if they could afford the security deposit and first-and-last month fees) and food.
+For example, the poor have to buy food that is both more expensive and less healthy than they would eat if they had access to refrigeration and appliances needed to cook.

 Foremost, Ehrenreich attacks the notion that low-wage jobs require only unskilled labor.
 A journalist with a Ph.D. in cell biology, she found that manual labor required highly demanding feats of stamina, focus, memory, quick thinking, and fast learning.
-Constant and repeated movement creates a risk of repetitive stress injury; pain must often be worked through to hold a job in a market with constant turnover; and the days are filled with degrading and uninteresting tasks (e.g. toilet-cleaning and mopping).
-She also details several individuals in management roles who served mainly to interfere with worker productivity, to force employees to undertake pointless tasks, and to make the entire low-wage work experience even more miserable.
-Additionally, she describes her managers changing her shift schedule from week to week without notifying her.
+Constant and repeated movement creates a risk of repetitive stress injury.
+Pain must often be worked through to hold a job in a market with constant turnover.
+The days are filled with degrading and uninteresting tasks, e.g. toilet-cleaning and mopping.

+She details several individuals in management roles who served mainly to interfere with worker productivity, to force employees to undertake pointless tasks, and to make the entire low-wage work experience even more miserable.
+She describes her managers changing her shift schedule from week to week without notifying her.

 Ehrenreich describes personality tests, questionnaires designed to weed out incompatible potential employees, and urine drug tests, increasingly common in the low wage market, arguing that they deter potential applicants and violate liberties while having little tangible positive effect on work performance.
-She also comments that she believes they are a way for an employer to relay to an employee what is expected of them conduct-wise.
+She comments that she believes they are a way for an employer to relay to an employee what is expected of them conduct-wise.